avirtuos/cosmic-crunchers/docs/implementation.md

   - Spawn async task per room which can accept inputs and send binary snapshots
 - [ ] Lightweight snapshot & input wire format
   - Define versioned rkyv schemas for input and snapshot (initial draft)
+- [ ] Create a start script that launches the game server and prints the URL to visit to play the game.
 - Acceptance:
   - Clients can open WebSocket and join a room.
   - Server receives timestamped inputs and can send binary snapshots that client can deserialize.